-The Billion-Dollar Company Helping Governments Hack Our Phones
+The Secretive Billion-Dollar Company Helping Governments Hack Our Phones

 By reading messages and listening to calls either before or after they are encrypted, Pegasus can foil encryption; by deleting itself, it can foil forensic researchers trying to understand it.
 Those who have analyzed it call it the most sophisticated commercial spyware yet to be made public.

-Rest assured that Pegasus probably hasn’t been installed on your phone.
-NSO says it only sells to governments for legitimate reasons, like spying on criminals and terrorists, and complies with Israel’s export rules.
-It’s not cheap either: According to a price list seen last year, NSO charges customers $650,000 to hack 10 devices, on top of a $500,000 installation fee.
+Pegasus probably hasn’t been installed on your phone.
+NSO says it only sells to governments for legitimate reasons, like spying on criminals and terrorists, and that it complies with Israel’s export rules.
+The spyware’s not cheap either: According to a price list seen last year, NSO charges customers $650,000 to hack 10 devices, on top of a $500,000 installation fee.

-But the growing and loosely regulated market for Pegasus and other cyberweapons also represents a serious risk, say security experts, in an upgrade to the age-old dilemma surrounding any legitimate arms sales: what happens to a weapon after it’s been sold?
+But the growing and loosely regulated market for Pegasus and other cyberweapons also represents a serious risk, say security experts, an upgrade to the age-old dilemma surrounding any legitimate arms sales: what happens to a weapon after it’s been sold?

 “What is concerning is that there is a gold rush right now to invest in companies doing offensive spyware stuff,” says Scott-Railton.
 “It’s happening without a lot of attention paid to the ethical and human-rights risks.”